ciphermenial/ciphermenial.github.io/_posts/2022-06-14-configure-haproxy-container.md

 ## Edge Certificate

 When you sign up to Cloudflare with your domain you receive a Universal SSL certificate which is enabled by default.
 I am not sure what the default settings are but mine is set as follows but you can decide how you want to manage it.
+If you need backwards compatibility for TLS, you can set those setting as you please.

 - Always Use HTTPS: True